bshepherdson/risque16/README.md

 The processor accordingly has a short pipeline.
 During the execution of one instruction, `PC` points at the next instruction.

-Most instructions take 1 or 2 cycles, as noted in their descriptions.
+Most instructions take 1 or 2 cycles, as noted in their descriptions. `MUL` takes 4, as do several that work with interrupts or hardware.